nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 2       On 20 October 2018, prosecution applied to withdraw one charge against Chia - MAC903411-2017 for failure to bear the cost of repatriation.
 Pursuant to section 128 of the Criminal Procedure Code, Prosecution also invited the court to amend certain charges against both the accused based on the evidence given at trial, namely Chia’s MAC-902886-2014, MAC-902893-2014, MAC-903410-2017 and Tay’s MAC-902866-2014, MAC-902867-2014, MAC-902868-2014, MAC-902871-2014, MAC-902980-2014, MAC-902883-2014.

 3       I allowed these amendments and both the accused maintained their intention to claim trial on the altered charges.
 Upon the application by defence counsel to recall witnesses to give evidence on the altered charges, I allowed two witnesses - Moe Moe Than and Fitriyah to be recalled.
 Fitriyah returned to give evidence on the amended charges.
-Moe Moe Than however had already returned to Myanmar and refused to return to Singapore to testify on the amended charges.[\[note: 1\]](#Ftn_1) As she was out of jurisdiction, no summons could be issued to her to compel her attendance in court.
+Moe Moe Than however had already returned to Myanmar and refused to return to Singapore to testify on the amended charges.[^1] As she was out of jurisdiction, no summons could be issued to her to compel her attendance in court.

 4       On 12 December 2018, at the close of the prosecution’s case, the defence made a submission of “no case to answer” on certain charges in relation to Tay and Chia.
 I granted a discharge amounting to an acquittal on Tay’s MAC-902882-2014 – of Tay hitting the victim repeatedly with a metal stick.